-Dror brings to Norwest more than 20 years of operational, technology and entrepreneurial experience, having worked extensively in both the U.S. and in Israel in various senior positions at leading global organizations.
-Dror most recently invested in and serves on the boards of Gong, Personali, SundaySky, VeloStrata, Weka.IO, and Wiliot.
-Dror has served as a board member of Veraz Networks since 2004.
-Dror was a previous board participant at Fireglass (acquired by Symantec), Pontis (acquired by Amdocs), ScaleIO (acquired by EMC), Seculert (acquired by Radware), SolarEdge (Nasdaq: SEDG), and Unisfair (acquired by InterCall), and was a board observer for ConteXtream (acquired by HP).
-At Norwest, Dror focuses on multi-stage (seed to pre-IPO) and multi-domain (enterprise, cloud, consumer, semi) investments in Israel.
+Dror brings to Norwest many years of operational, go-to-market, technology, and entrepreneurial experience, having worked extensively in both the U.S. and in Israel as an investor and an executive in the past.
+Dror most recently invested in and serves on the boards of ActiveFence, Amplication, Cynet, Gong, Sightfull, Treeverse, VastData, Weka.io, Wiliot, and three other stealth stage companies.
+Dror was a previous board participant at CyberX (acquired by Microsoft), Ermetic (acquired by Tenable), Fireglass (acquired by Symantec), Pontis (acquired by Amdocs), ScaleIO (acquired by EMC), Seculert (acquired by Radware), SolarEdge (Nasdaq: SEDG), SundaySky (acquired by Clearhaven Partners), Unisfair (acquired by InterCall), Velostrata (acquired by Google), and ConteXtream (acquired by HP).
+At Norwest, Dror focuses on multi-stage (seed to pre-IPO) and multi-domain (enterprise, cloud, consumer, semi) investments related to Israel.

 Before joining ECI, Dror was CEO of Axonlink, an optical components start-up company.
 Prior to Axonlink, he was President of I-Link, a US-based VoIP service provider which acquired MiBridge, the VoIP software company he founded.